Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 There are many things you can do to help your alcoholic son, including:

-When your son is experiencing alcoholism, you will do more harm than good if you do not take care of yourself.
+When your son is experiencing alcoholism, you will do more harm than good if you don’t take care of yourself.
 You must practice good self-care during this period.
 Self-care may involve:

 If your son struggles with alcoholism, it's important to know as much about the condition as possible.
 There are plenty of nuances that go into addiction and alcoholism.
 For example, problem drinking doesn't necessarily mean someone has an alcohol use disorder (AUD).